iiFouzi/Block-Position/README.md

 # Block-Position
-Pocketmine-MP Plugin | you get the coordinates of the blocker you did tap.
+Pocketmine-MP Plugin | you get the coordinates of the block you did tap.